 The bed, which is offered in 5-foot-8, 6-foot-6, and 8-foot lengths, adds 20 percent more cargo volume, mostly by gaining almost 7 inches of width between the bed sides.
 For versatility, Chevy mounts 12 fixed tie-downs, each of which can withstand 500 pounds of force before bending, and includes nine moveable tie-downs.
 The aluminum tailgate is offered with lift assist, a power lock, and a power up/down feature.

 All of these features, plus the bed steps and spray-in bedliner, make the Silverado’s bed among the most versatile on the market.

 More safety features are available for 2019, but the best are reserved for high-end models and the new Silverado has yet to be crash tested.

-The 2019 Chevrolet Silverado adds some standard and optional safety features this year, but it is yet to be crash tested.
-Without those tests, we can’t give it a safety rating.
+The 2019 Chevrolet Silverado adds some standard and optional safety features this year, but it is yet to be fully crash tested.
+As such, we can’t give it a safety rating.
 (Read more about how we rate cars.)